Starting school for the first time

 What to do when you have a school place offer

-We automatically assume acceptance.
-If you wish to decline a school place offered or wish for your child to go on a waiting list we do ask parents and carers to respond by the 30 April for on time applications and 28 May for late applications.
+We automatically assume you want to accept your school place.
+If you want to decline a school place offered or want your child to go on a waiting list you must respond by 3 May 2022 for on time applications and 27 May 2022 for late applications.

 You must provide us with the reason as to why you are declining the school place.
 You can only request for your child to be added to a particular school's waiting list if you've already applied for this school and been refused a place at it.